ChoiBeomgyuItBoy/DataStructures-Algorithms/Linear Search/README.md

 # Linear Search
  - Linear Search is defined as a sequential search algorithm

- - starts at one end and goes through each element of a list until the desired element is found, the search continues till the end of the data set
+ - Starts at one end and goes through each element of a list until the desired element is found, the search continues till the end of the data set

  - **It is the easiest searching algorithm**